Congress Reaches Deal On Stopgap Funding Bill As Shutdown Looms | Newstalk Florida - N

 The agreement could precede a House vote later Thursday.
 The stopgap bill, however, would then head to the Senate, where a pocket of Republicans have pledged to use procedural tactics to delay it unless they receive an amendment vote on scrapping funding for President Joe Biden’s proposed vaccine mandates.

-Although the Senate could pass the bill Friday before the shutdown goes into effect, it may take as long as nine days to pass the measure, which could result in a weeklong shutdown.
+Although the Senate could pass the bill Friday before the shutdown goes into effect, it could also take up to nine days to pass the measure if Republicans do not cooperate, risking a shutdown that could last a week.

+But the agreement was lauded by Alabama Sen. Richard Shelby, the top Republican on the Senate Appropriations Committee, even as he urged Congress to come to a consensus on a broader funding bill.

+“I am pleased that we have finally reached an agreement on the continuing resolution,” he said.
+“Now we must get serious about completing [fiscal year 2022] bills … That means maintaining legacy riders, eliminating poison pills, and getting serious about the funding we are going to provide for our nation’s defense.
+If that doesn’t happen, we’ll be having this same conversation in February.”

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact licensing@dailycallernewsfoundation.org.